lexBuright/qscli/README.md

 # Scope

 - This library does not concern itself with graphical tools.
-- Though some tools may carry out a limited amount of analysis, particularly those related gamification (or rather scorification), this is not the aim of this library.
+- Though some tools may carry out a limited amount of analysis, particularly those related to gamification (or rather scorification), this is not the aim of this library.

 # Low-level tools